Michael-Opremic/mrosmarthub-docs/docs/consignment/consignment_consignor.rst

 Upload PDF documentation
 ========================
-Clicking on the icon |upload| opens the dialog to add a PDF file to the selected material as documentation.
+Clicking on the icon |upload| opens the dialog to add one or more PDF/TIFF files to the selected material as documentation.
+All files will be converted to a single PDF file during the upload process.
+The content of the files will not be changed.

 Chat functionality
 ==================